Post-Pandemic Inflation Surge Is Real – 4 Smart Tactics to Secure Your Investment Portfolio

 It's worth mentioning here that not all inflation is harmful to the economy.
 As mentioned earlier, the Federal Reserve targets a 2% annual rise in CPI to keep the economy afloat and minimizes the value of national debt.

-Also, a slow and steady increase in consumer prices is inevitable as people skyrocket their income and acquire more power.
+Also, a slow and steady increase in consumer prices is inevitable as people skyrocket their income and acquire more spending power.

 But a rapid and unpredictable rise in CPI can result in rampant inflation, which in turn, makes currency values take a southward turn.
 It skyrockets the prices of various commodities and takes a toll on your investment portfolio.
 Ultimately, it results in a severe economic crisis.